ScottGoerzen/Seng360Assign3/README.md

 # Seng360Assign3
 Assignment 3 For Seng 360 Fall 2017

-This Program runs using 3 terminal windows.

 First open all windows to the tutorial/Client/src folder and run

 	rmiregistry <unused port>

-On another terminal compile all files with the command
+On one terminal window compile all files with the command

-	javac test/RMIInterface/java test/RMICInterface.java test/ClientOperation.java test/ServerOperation.java
+	javac test/RMIInterface.java test/RMICInterface.java test/ClientOperation.java test/ServerOperation.java

 On the same window run